-Finding jobs in Los Angeles is as easy as knowing the right places to look.
-Though many people associate LA with Hollywood-related careers, the city is actually the largest manufacturing center in the US.
-You can find manufacturing jobs in many industries like apparel, automobiles, steel, and electronics.
+Finding jobs in Los Angeles is tricky if you don’t know the right places to look.
+Though many people associate LA with Hollywood-related careers, the city is the largest manufacturing center in the US.
+You can find manufacturing jobs in many industries like apparel, automobiles, steel and electronics.

-Los Angeles has also become a mecca for technology related fields.
-In 2015, there were more than 610,000 workers in the Professional Services and Technology field, with many more positions expecting to be added over the next two years.
+Los Angeles has also become a mecca for technology-related fields.
+In 2015, there were more than 610,000 workers in the Professional Services and Technology sector, with many more positions expecting to be added over the next two years.

-Some other major employers in Los Angeles County include Six Flags, UCLA, Warner Bros Studio (no surprise there), American Honda Motor Co, and Cedar Sinai Medical Center.
-The Kroger Co., the County of Los Angeles, and the Los Angeles School district also have numerous employees.
+Some other significant employers in Los Angeles County include Six Flags, UCLA, Warner Bros Studio (no surprise there), American Honda Motor Co, and Cedar Sinai Medical Center.
+The Kroger Co., the County of Los Angeles and the Los Angeles School district also have numerous employees.

-While basic cost of living expenses are easier to predict regardless of neighborhood (groceries, internet, etc), housing is going to be the biggest variance in your budget.
+While the primary cost of living expenses are easier to predict regardless of the neighborhood (groceries, internet, etc.), housing is going to be the most significant variance in your budget.
 Because no matter where you’re searching, it’s a steep climb to get into the Los Angeles real estate market.

 Is the Flexibility of Renting for You?